singhsanket143/Ds-Algo-Notes/Heaps II New Notes.md

 _Algo_

 How to find m largest/smallest elements from an array without sorting?
-See previous problem.
+Use Max-Heap and Min-Heap.

+Time Complexity: O(m) + O((n-m)logm)

+Space Complexity: O(m)

 **Q5.
 Given that integers are read from a data stream.
 Come up with an online algorithm for finding the median of elements read so far in efficient way.**
 Ex: After reading 1st element of stream - 5 -> median - 5